apandre/hapijs-rest-json/README.md

 # hapijs-rest-json
-Example of Node.js Hapi.js RESTfull API with JSON for storage
+Example of Node.js Hapi.js RESTful API with JSON for storage

 clone it and run:
 ```shell